Patient information: Down syndrome (Beyond the Basics)

 Behavior — Behavioral and psychological problems are more common among children with Down syndrome than among other children.
 Common disorders include attention deficit hyperactivity disorder, oppositional disorder, and aggressive disorders.
 As many as 7 percent of children with Down syndrome have an autism spectrum disorder.
 (See "Patient information: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)" and "Patient information: Autism spectrum disorder (Beyond the Basics)".)

 Fertility — Women with Down syndrome are usually fertile and may become pregnant.
-If you have a daughter, it's important to educate her about sex and how to take precautions against unwanted pregnancy.
+If you have a daughter, it is important to educate her about sex and how to take precautions against unwanted pregnancy.
 Nearly all men with Down syndrome are infertile.
-Still, if you have a son, it's important to educate him about appropriate behavior when it comes to sex.
+Still, if you have a son, it is important to educate him about appropriate behavior when it comes to sex.

 DOWN SYNDROME DIAGNOSIS